 So instead of trying to control what you have no control over, make your moral inventory of what you need to work on.

 List your goals and list things you can use to build your self-esteem.
-List the thing to build your sense of equality instead of using another as a pillar of your self-esteem.
+List the item to develop your sense of equality instead of using another as a pillar of your self-esteem.

 You begin an honest self-assessment of your weaknesses.